dartmouth-cs52/dartmouth-cs52.github.io/lectures/05_js2/index_slides.md

 ???
 * setTimeout's "this" refers to window
 * needs `.bind(this)`
-* bind returns a new function with this bound to a value.
+* bind returns a new function where the context includes the variables passed in.
+* arrow notation we'll talk about more